alexfru/SediCiPU/SediCiPU.md

 its closest "successor", the Zylog Z80 CPU.

-However, such 8-bit CPUs were greatly underpowered due to overly simplistic and non-orthoginal ISAs, lacking many useful instructions.
+However, such 8-bit CPUs were greatly underpowered due to overly simplistic and non-orthogonal ISAs, lacking many useful instructions.
 This made it difficult to write and generate efficient code for them.